 UK Trade & Investment (UKTI) is the Government department that helps UK-based companies succeed in the global economy.
 Their range of expert services is tailored to the needs of individual businesses to help maximise international success.
 UKTI offers expertise and contacts through its extensive network of specialists in the UK and in British embassies and other diplomatic offices around the world.
 They not only provide companies with knowledge but also give advice and practical support.
 UKTI offers bespoke business services that include relevant research and contacts in the chosen markets and sectors, as well as providing focused business advice and support.
 UKTI provides UK companies with the tools they require to be competitive on the world stage.

 Visit www.ukti.gov.uk for more.

-UK engineering excellence, UK energy innovation, UK digital/ICT, the UK’s world leading creative industries and financial services, UK education, UK capability in the infrastructure sector and demonstrate how UK is playing a major role in healthcare, both in leading-edge research and as a source of innovative products and solutions ( most showcased recently around the Olympics).
+UK engineering excellence, UK energy innovation, UK digital/ICT, the UK’s world-leading creative industries and financial services, UK education, UK capability in the infrastructure sector and demonstrate how the UK is playing a major role in healthcare, both in leading-edge research and as a source of innovative products and solutions ( most showcased recently around the Olympics).

 Some examples (related to infrastructure needs):